canonical/spark-k8s-bundle/releases/3.4/yaml/docs/explanation/e-hardening.md

 available in the [Spark release page](https://launchpad.net/spark-releases), on top of Ubuntu 22.04.
 The images that can be found in the [Spark image GitHub repo](https://github.com/canonical/charmed-spark-rock) are used as the base image for pods both for Spark Jobs and charms.
-The following table summarise the relation between the components and its underlying base image.
+The following table summarise the relation between the component and its underlying base image.

 | Component                          | Image                                                                                                       |
 |------------------------------------|-------------------------------------------------------------------------------------------------------------|